Veilguard

 Traits

-Veilguard are, at their very core, human.
+Veilguard are, at their very core, human and only human.
 They are a caste of beings that embraced the changes that ritual and mutagens would bestow upon them, mutating themselves so that they would be able to battle the monsters and the forces of darkness that they see as a blight upon the lands and an evil that requires that need to be cleansed.

 Weaknesses